TK-23/urbanopt-example-geojson-reopt-project/README.md

 	    }
 ```

-Moreover, the following optimal dispatch fields are added to a Feature Report or Scenario Reports's timeseries CSV after calling REopt Lite via the reopt gem.
-Where no system component is recommended the dispatch will be all zero (i.e. if no solar PV is recommended ElectricityProduced:PV:Total will be zero for all timesteps)
+Moreover, the following optimal dispatch fields are added to a Feature Report or Scenario Reports's timeseries CSV after calling REopt Lite via the REopt gem.
+Where no system component is recommended the dispatch will be all zero for all timesteps (i.e. if no solar PV is recommended ElectricityProduced:PV:Total will be zero for all timesteps)

 |            output                        |  unit   |
 | -----------------------------------------| ------- |